vimlet/bundl/docs/md/[2]Advanced.md

 ### Configuration Properties

 **parse:** Enable [Meta](https://github.com/vimlet/vimlet-meta) template syntax parsing.
 **order:** Specify an order and make it works synchronously with other ordered entries.
-Not sorted keys will be done at the end in asynchronous way.
+Non-ordered keys will be processed at the end in asynchronous way.
 **id:** Identification for hashes and other parse functions.
 **use:** `function(entry){return entry;}` Use custom code to modify the output.
 **input:** A string or a configuration object for the input files.